julio/fragile-book/README.md

 * Introduction

-* Part I: The Agile Mechanics
+* Part I: The Mechanics
   * [What agile...is not](manuscript/chapter01.md)
   * [Ceremonies](manuscript/chapter02.md)
   * [Roles](manuscript/chapter03.md)